ProWritingAid vs Grammarly:

 Both tools connect to Microsoft Word and offer plug-ins or browser extensions.
 Both have similar features in their grammar-checking software.

-Premium Plans and Advanced Features
+Pricing Plans and Premium Features

 Both offer premium plans with advanced features and price ranges.
 Both have functionalities that effectively identify and correct grammar mistakes.
 But how else do they differ?